QIWI-API/payments-docs/_merchant-form_en.html.md

 * Unique QR code API request identifier.
 * `qrCode` object with QR code parameters:
-   * QR code type in `qrCode.type` field:
+   * `qrCode.type`— `DYNAMIC`.
-     * `DYNAMIC` — unique QR code for each payment.
+   * `qrCode.ttl` —  code lifetime (minutes).
-   * Code lifetime (minutes) in `qrCode.ttl` field.
 The QR code is deactivated after the period ends.
 Default value is 72 hours.
-   * QR code image size and type in `qrCode.image` object.
+   * `qrCode.image` — QR code image size and type.
-* Payment amount in `amount` field.
+* `amount` — payment amount.
-* Payment details in `paymentPurpose` field.
-If it is empty customer bank app displays your store title.
+* `paymentPurpose` — payment details.
+If it is empty customer bank app displays merchant's store title.

 In the response, the JSON object `qrCode` contains the data of the QR code: